joe-aswonvos/ci-bootstrap-individual-project/README.md

 - Using Bootstrap, build the footer.
 - Following best practice, add the social media links (new page, noopener, aria-label etc.).

+AI - As a user, I should have access to a responsive footer with an about section and social media links.

 ---

 ### Could Have